 Skin grafting – transferring the skin from a healthy part of the body to cover the injured area.
 When new blood vessels and scar tissue form in the injured area, the graft is said to “take”.
 All grafts leave some scarring at the removal and injured areas.

-Flap surgery – skin, underlying fat, blood vessels and sometimes muscle is moved from a healthy part of the body to the injured area.
+Flap surgery – skin, underlying fat, blood vessels, and sometimes muscle are moved from a healthy part of the body to the injured area.
 Sometimes the blood supply remains attached at the original site, and other times, the blood vessels are reattached at the new site using microvascular surgery.

 Skin grafting and flap surgery improve the function of the scarred area, but the skin may not precisely match the color and texture of the surrounding skin.

 Each scar revision procedure is based on an individual’s body and goals.
-We would be happy to schedule a consultation to answer any questions you may have and provide our recommendation on what we think is best for your situation.
-You will be well taken care of at Cosmetic Plastic Surgeons.
+We would be happy to schedule a consultation to answer any questions you may have about your scar revision in the Twin Cities and provide our recommendation on what we think is best for your situation.
+You will be well taken care of at HealthPartners Plastic Surgery.
 We are confident you will be pleased with the results.